kaist-dmlab/BioNER/README.md

 ## Initial Setup

-To use **DTranNER**, you are required to set up a python3-based environment with packages such as pytorch v1.1.0, numpy, spacy, gensim, and etc. Please refer to the ```requirement.txt```
+To use **DTranNER**, you are required to set up a python3-based environment with packages such as pytorch v1.1.0, numpy, and gensim.

 ## Usage